maresb/gitlab-runner-ecr-auth-example/README.md

 ## Runner with Server configuration

+At this point you should have completed the [prerequisites](#prerequisites).

 We will set up the local GitLab server with the hostname `gitlab-server`.
-In order that it is locally accessible from this address, we must add the line
+In order that it is locally accessible from this hostname, we must add the line
 ```
 127.0.0.1    gitlab-server